pangers/Intelligence-iOS-Framework/README.md

 // Startup the SDK...
 [intelligence startup:^(BOOL success) {
 // Startup succeeded if success is true.
 }];

 ```

 ## Shutdown ##

-When you app is terminated you should call the shutdown method in order for the SDK to do any cleanup and store anything relevant to the next session.
+When your app is terminated you should call the shutdown method in order for the SDK to do any cleanup and store anything relevant to the next session.

 *Swift:*
 ```
 #!swift

 func applicationWillTerminate(application: UIApplication) {
 // Called when the application is about to terminate.
 Save data if appropriate.
 See also applicationDidEnterBackground:.
 IntelligenceManager.intelligence.shutdown()
 }

 ```